Pauline Epistles

 Colossians

-A defense of Christ's supremacy against early forms of Gnosticism, emphasizing Christ's deity and sufficiency.
+A defense of Christ's supremacy against early forms of false teaching, emphasizing Christ's deity and sufficiency.

 Key Events: